- Review Facility and Pool Rules for: BBMAC FACILITY RULES and/or COMMUNITY CENTER RULES

-- Guardians should obey signage and maintain at least 6 ft from other patrons, students and instructors.
+- Guardians should obey signage and maintain a mutual respect for other patrons, students and instructors.

 For All Employees: